Gilmer County, Georgia: Government and politics

-Some of the past Chairmen of the Board of Commissioners include J.C.
-Sanford (2011-2014), Mark Chastain (2009–2010), Jerry Farist (2005–2008), and Rayburn Smith (1997–2004).
+Some of the past chairmen of the board of commissioners include J.C.
+Sanford (2011–2014), Mark Chastain (2009–2010), Jerry Farist (2005–2008), and Rayburn Smith (1997–2004).
 Merle Howell served as the first chairman of the three-member board starting on January 1, 1996.
 She was recalled by the voters of Gilmer County, who elected Rayburn Smith in July 1997.

-Up until 1988, Gilmer County was governed by a sole commissioner.
+Until 1988, Gilmer County was governed by a sole commissioner.
 Cicero Logan served as commissioner from 1946 until 1959.
 Harold Hefner was elected in 1958 and served from 1959 until 1972.
-Gilmer County's last sole commissioner was Benjamin N. Whitaker who served from 1973 until 1988.
+Gilmer County's last sole commissioner was Benjamin N. Whitaker, who served from 1973 until 1988.

-In 1988, Gilmer County changed to a five-member board of commissioners who then hired a “county manager” to run day-to-day operations of the county.
+In 1988, Gilmer County changed to a five-member board of commissioners, who then hired a “county manager” to run day-to-day operations of the county.
 The first five-member board included Mack Logan, Ruel Reece, Garvin Davis Jr., John Penland, and Charles Aaron.
 Jim Bailey served as county manager.

 Politics

-The voters of Gilmer, like neighboring Rabun, Towns, Pickens and Fannin counties, were different in their historic partisan preferences from other parts of Georgia.
+The voters of Gilmer, like neighboring Rabun, Towns, Pickens, and Fannin Counties, were different in their historic partisan preferences from other parts of Georgia.
 Since the post-Civil War period, it had a competitive Republican party.
-At the turn of the 20th century, the disfranchisement of most blacks in Georgia resulted in the state's white conservatives voting mostly for Democratic candidates at the state and national level.
+At the turn of the 20th century, the disfranchisement of most Blacks in Georgia resulted in the state's White conservatives voting mostly for Democratic candidates at the state and national level.
 In contrast, these northern Georgia counties voted for Republican presidential candidates in several early 20th-century elections.

 Attractions

 Gilmer County is home to an impressive specimen of yellow poplar known colloquially as "the big poplar".
-This particular specimen is 100 feet tall and approximately 20 feet in circumference at its base.
+This particular specimen is 100 feet tall and about 20 feet in circumference at its base.
 The tree can be accessed via Bear Creek Trail in the Chattahoochee National Forest.